Megharsh05/Sense-Tride/README.md

-This o Project for blind using STM32 Board using ArduinoIDE
+This Project is for blind using STM32 Board using ArduinoIDE